codenothing/munit/README.md

 Modular unit testing for javascript. munit was built to handle synchronous and asynchronous tests easily with little developer intervention.

+* Function spies for code flow testing
+* Module priority ordering
+* Module queueing for working with limited resources
+* Module dependency for ordered queueing
+* Focused test runs to run only specified modules
+* Built in result formatting for CI's such as Jenkins

 [![Build Status](https://travis-ci.org/codenothing/munit.png?branch=master)](https://travis-ci.org/codenothing/munit)